Toggling a Genetic Switch Using Reinforcement Learning: Preliminaries

 \subsection{Fitted $Q$ Iteration}

 A central object of the fitted $Q$ algorithm is the $Q$ function, which is introduced as follows:

 Once a $Q$ function is computed, the optimal feedback control policy is given as:

-Under certain conditions (which form the celebrated optimality principle), the $Q$ function can be obtained as the unique solution of the following iterative procedure:
+Under certain conditions, the $Q$ function can be obtained as the unique solution of the following iterative procedure:

 where $Q_0$ is equal to $\bfc$.
 However,~\eqref{eq:bellman} is hard to solve in general, especially if only the triplets $\calF$ are given.
 Therefore an approximation $\hatQ$ of the $Q$ function is computed using an iterative procedure.
-Let $\hatQ_0 = \bfc$ and for every $(\bfn_l,\bfu_l,\bfn_l^+)$ in $\calF$ compute:
+Let $\hatQ_0 = \bfc$ and for every $(\state_l,\action_l,\state_l^+)$ in $\calF$ compute:

-This expression gives $\hatQ_1$ only for $\bfn_l$, $\bfu_l$ in $\calF$, while the entire function $\hatQ_1(\cdot,\cdot)$ is estimated by a regression algorithm (\eg EXTRA Trees~\cite{Geurts:2006}).
+This expression gives $\hatQ_1$ only for $\state_l$, $\action_l$ in $\calF$, while the entire function $\hatQ_1(\cdot,\cdot)$ is estimated by a regression algorithm (\eg EXTRA Trees by \cite{Geurts:2006}).
 This can be generalised to an iterative procedure, which can be used to obtain a near-optimal control policy as outlined in Algorithm~\ref{alg:fqi}.
-The stopping criterion can be simply the maximum number of iterations $N_{\rm it}$, which is chosen such that the number $\gamma^{N_{\rm it}}$ is sufficiently small and the values $\hatQ_k(\bfn_l, \bfu_l)$ are not modified significantly for $k$ larger than $N_{\rm it}$.
-Other criteria are described in~\cite{Ernst2005c}.
-Due to space limitation a more detailed method description is given in our companion paper~\cite{sootla2013tracking}.
-Note that Algorithm~\ref{alg:fqi} can be extended to handle the stochastic case as well~\cite{Ernst2005c}.
+The stopping criterion can be simply the maximum number of iterations $N_{\rm it}$, which is chosen such that the number $\gamma^{N_{\rm it}}$ is sufficiently small and the values $\hatQ_k(\state_l, \action_l)$ are not modified significantly for $k$ larger than $N_{\rm it}$.
+Other criteria are described in~ (\cite{Ernst2005}).
+Note that Algorithm~\ref{alg:fqi} can be extended to handle the stochastic case as well (\cite{Ernst2005}).